Code-Institute-Submissions/MS1-Catsitting/README.md

 Potential customer
 - As a potential customer, I want to understand the learning outcome of the courses so that I can make an informed decision wether the course is right for me.
 - As a potential customer, I want to know the dates, times and duration of the course so that I can check my availabilities and if I can commit to the duration of the course.
-- As a potential customer, I want to know if refreshments will be provided so that
+- As a potential customer, I want to know if refreshments will be provided so that I can organise drinking and/or eating before or after the class.
+- As a potential customer, I want to have a feel of the atmosphere of the course, so that I can assess if I will feel at ease and if the course match my expectations.
+- As a potential customer, I want to find more information about the organisation so that I can better understand what the organisation is about.
 - As a potential customer, I want to be able to book so that I can secure a place on the course.
 - As a potential customer, I want to contact the school so that I can make further queries about the courses and activities provided by the school.
 - As a potential customer, I want to visualize where the school is located so that I can assess if it's easily accessible from where I live.

+Returning customer
-- As a potential customer, I want to know
+- As a returning customer, I want to know what other courses are on offer so

-Existing customer
-- As an existing customer, I want to know what
+- As a returning customer, I want to able to book, so that I can secure a place on the next course.

 Site owner goals: intro
 - As a site owner, I want to do this so that I can achieve that